stevekerrick/GraphqlToTsql/docs/demo.md

 `Sample Queries` is a UI showing a wide assortment of sample queries.
 The user can modify them or create one of their own.
-After a query is run, the page shows the resulting data, the TSQL that was generated, and some runtime statistics.
+After a query is run, the page shows the resulting data, the T-SQL that was generated, and some runtime statistics.

 <h2><a href="//graphqltotsqldemoapp.azurewebsites.net/" target="_blank">Sample Queries App</a></h2>